 The Metropolitan Council designates and coordinates a system of regional parks and recreational facilities, including a network of regional trails.
 The regional trail system is guided by the Council's Regional Parks Policy Plan, a 25 year vision policy plan to guide the development of regional parks and trails.
+This document has not been adopted by the City Council and is not an addendum to the Saint Paul Comprehensive Plan.
 The Metropolitan Council partners with 10 regional park implementing agencies, including Saint Paul and Ramsey County, which own and operate regional parks and trails.